bsmith74/CSCE_361_Project/README.md

 # CSCE361Project

+### This program is no longer connected to the database, but it will open if you run it in Visual Studio
+Project Topic: Voting System

 Capstone Project Group 3: Isaac Baysinger, Noah Hudson, Arielle Monson, Brady Smith

-Project Topic: Voting System

 ## How to use our program
 There are several roles with increasing privileges.
 These roles will determine how a user interacts with the program.